linevych/posts/posts/en/jenkins-for-django.md

 ### Separated settings for CI

-We will need to create separeate settings file named `settings_ci.py` with the following code:
+We will need to create separate settings file named `settings_ci.py` with the following code:

 ```
 :::python